Lindsay, California: History

 The Yandanchei tribe of Native Americans came to hunt and fish at the future site of Lindsay for centuries.
-Future Military Governor of California John C. Frémont passed through twice by way of the Stockton - Los Angeles Road and the later Butterfield Overland Mail route on two of his four exploration trips.
+Future Military Governor of California John C. Frémont passed through twice by way of the Stockton - Los Angeles Road and the later Butterfield Overland Mail route on two of his exploration trips.
 Julius Orton, a seventh generation descendant of Thomas, served as security for a pack train headed for Placerville, a booming California gold mining town, motivated by his futile search for gold.
-In 1859, with his wife and two small daughters, and driving a small herd of cattle, walked more than 200 mi from the coast near Sacramento, to a homestead along the Tule River, southwest of Lindsay.
+In 1859, with his wife and two small daughters, and driving a small herd of cattle, walked more than 200 mi to a homestead along the Tule River, southwest of Lindsay.
 In the 1880s, Julius Orton homesteaded another (160 acre) piece of land bordering on the property of pioneers Lewis and John Keeley, brothers who had taken on a homestead just a few miles southwest of Lindsay in the mid-1870s.

 In 1889, the founder of the City of Lindsay, Captain Arthur Hutchinson, moved to California because of his ill health.
 He moved to the Lindsay area and bought 2000 acre to found the Lindsay Land Company.
 When the Southern Pacific Railroad came through the area in 1889, development of the Lindsay townsite was begun.
 Hutchinson laid out the plan for the township, and named the community after his wife, Sadie Lindsay Patton Hutchinson.